MicrosoftDocs/win32/desktop-src/Intl/character-sets-used-in-file-names.md

 ---
-Description: 'NTFS stores file names in Unicode.
+Description: NTFS stores file names in Unicode.
 In contrast, the older FAT12, FAT16, and FAT32 file systems use the OEM character set.
-For more information, see Code Pages.' ms.assetid: '4573dd3b-ad68-460c-bc0f-ff65d4b70860'
+For more information, see Code Pages. ms.assetid: 4573dd3b-ad68-460c-bc0f-ff65d4b70860
-title: Character Sets Used in File Names
+title: Character Sets Used in File Names ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Character Sets Used in File Names